 Learn More About UMass Lowell's Other Online Graduate Education Programs

-The University of Massachusetts Lowell is pleased to announce that its Master of Education Degree in Educational Administration is available entirely online.
-Offered through the University's Graduate School of Education, the M.Ed. in Educational Administration program is designed to meet the needs of experienced practitioners who wish to broaden and deepen their professional knowledge and to expand the contributions they can make to education.
-Candidates who seek to enroll in this degree program should hold a professional teaching license in their state or have K-12 classroom teaching experience in a private education setting.
-Candidates must have 5 years of teaching experience.
+Offered by the University of Massachusetts Lowell's Graduate School of Education, the 10-course M.Ed. in Educational Administration program is designed to meet the needs of experienced practitioners who wish to broaden and deepen their professional knowledge and to expand the contributions they can make to education.
+Candidates must have five years of current K-12 teaching experience in order to enter the program.

 First-time students should register using the Non-Degree Course Registration Form for NEW Students.
 Students must be admitted to the degree program in order to take courses.